 - Day 2: After breakfast you’ll private transfer to the airport and fly to Cusco (3400m./11154ft.) where you will be able to walk around the city sightseeing and overnight in a hotel in Cusco.

-- Day 3: An early transfer from Cusco (3400m./11154ft.) at 05.00hrs., and have breakfast in Mollepata, then continue by car to Cruzpata which is where you will start to hike up to Soraypampa (3800m. / 12467ft.).
-You will have lunch at the campsite, then visit Umantay Lake.
-It will take roughly one hour to ascend, it’s situated just below the Umantay Mountain.
-You will then go back to the campsite, have dinner and stay overnight in tents at 3800m./12467ft.)
+- Day 3: After breakfast in the hotel you’ll transfer from Cusco (3,400 m / 11,154 ft.) at roughly 08.00hrs, driving for 3 hours approximately to Soraypampa (3,800 m / 12,467 ft.).
+You will have lunch at the campsite, then hike up to Umantay Lake at (4,100 m).
+It will take roughly one and half hours to ascend; it’s situated just below the Umantay Mountain.
+You will then go back to the campsite, have dinner and stay overnight in tents at 3,800 m / 12,467 ft.)
 Degree of cold, roughly 4°Celsius in the evening.

-- Day 5: After breakfast in Challway (2850m./9350ft.) you’ll walk down along the Salcantay river , surrounded by green vegetation.
-During this trek you’ll see fruit plants such as; banana, passion fruit, avocado, coffee etc. When you get to Playa lunch will be served and then you’ll go by car to the Hydroelectric where you’ll go by train to Aguas Calientes (2050m. /6725ft.) and stay overnight in a Hotel.
+- Day 5: After breakfast in Challway (2,850 m. / 9,350 ft.) you’ll be transferred down along the Salkantay River, surrounded by green vegetation.
+During this drive you’ll see fruit plants such as; banana, passion fruit, avocado, coffee plant, etc. When you get to Playa Sahuayaco “Coffee place” (short stop) in order to delight in the Peruvian Coffee you will then continue until Santa Teresa Hot spring, lunch place will be served and then you’ll go by vehicle to the Hydroelectrica where you’ll go by train to Aguas Calientes (2,050 m. / 6,725 ft.) and stay overnight in a Hotel.

 - Day 6: After an early breakfast in the hotel (2050m./6725ft.), you’ll go by bus to the entrance of Machu Picchu (2400m. /7874ft.)
 A one hour guided tour of the archeological site then you’ll have time to explore by yourself.
 You will then be able to ascend to Sun gate (Inti Punki) then later in the day you’ll go back to Aguas Calientes by bus then by train to Ollantaytambo and finally by bus to Cusco and overnight in a hotel

-- Day 11: Last breakfast in Cusco, flight to Lima and go back home.
+- Day 11: Last breakfast in Cusco, flight to Lima then fly home.

 Grade of Trek: Moderate/Hard